 - Saving your work is not very intuitive

-- Options to integrate with social networks can be clearer
+- Options to integrate with social media sites can be clearer

-On top of all that, VSCO has its own community to show off your work!
+On top of all that, VSCO has a community of photographers to show off your work!
+It is perfect if you like the look of film photography.

 - Best film look filters out there